318 Tips To Succeed At Online Dating

 - I have written many of these for my clients and I believe that there is a lot of psychology involved in generating an effective profile.

 - Years ago, I taught college courses and graduate school courses on the psychology of advertising.
-I also wrote a book on advertising psychology and I was hired as a copywriter for businesses who wanted copy that was based in psychology.
+I also wrote a book on advertising psychology and I was hired as a copywriter for businesses that wanted copy that was based in psychology.

 So, I think I know what I am talking about where your profile development is concerned.
 Your bio needs to follow the old advertising formula known as AIDA.
 Attention, Interest, Desire, Action.